mdavis915/GatorBites/README.md

         descriptions, by selecting a recipe from the recipe list.

 ### 6. Stopping the Servers
--  To stop the backend server, press `Ctrl + C` in the terminal where you started it.
+-  To stop the backend server, press `Ctrl + C` in the terminal where you started it
--  To stop the frontend server, press `Ctrl + C` in the terminal where you ran npm start.
+-  To stop the frontend server, press `Ctrl + C` in the terminal where you ran `npm start`